athomasoriginal/clojurescript-30/README.md

 ## Editor Setup

-The most common suggestions for editors I have seen for Clojure/ClojureScript are [Emacs](https://www.gnu.org/software/emacs/), [vim](http://www.vim.org/) and [Intelij Cursive](https://cursive-ide.com/userguide/paredit.html).
+The most common suggestions for editors I have seen for `clj/cljs` are [Emacs](https://www.gnu.org/software/emacs/), [vim](http://www.vim.org/) and [Intelij Cursive](https://cursive-ide.com/userguide/paredit.html).
 However, I prefer to keep it simple and use [Atom](https://atom.io/).
 I believe that this is likely the easiest introduction for new developers as there is huge community support, strong support for the `clj/cljs` language and you don't have to learn a myriad of hot keys.

 > To emacs/vim people, this is not a slight against your editors.
 These are amazing editors and people should learn them.
 When I was learning clojure, I took the time to work with them and the burden on my original goal of learning clj/cljs was too great.
+Remember what it is like to be new at something - its all about baby steps

 With this in mind, here are packages that I have added to my Atom setup to help working with Clojure an even more enjoyable experience: